SequentMicrosystems/smlcd-rpi/python/sm_lcd/README.md

 * Description
   * Write one byte of data to the display
 * Parameters
-  * *value* The byte that will be sent to the LCD display
+  * *value*: The byte that will be sent to the LCD display
 * Returns
   * none